 INSTITUTIONAL PROJECTS & SOCIAL IMPACT

-Candy Girl: Official image for Regione Lombardia’s campaign for the Memorial Day of Women Victims of the Mafia, presented as a large-scale institutional communication campaign at Palazzo Pirelli, Milan.
+Official image of Regione Lombardia’s campaign for the Memorial Day of Women Victims of the Mafia, presented at Palazzo Pirelli, Milan.

 SOLO EXHIBITIONS